Pathfinder - he Vigilante Handbook

 Dual Identity (Ex): The defining feature of the class.
 Your ability to switch between identities defines which skillsets are available to you.
 Generally your "Social" identity will command the bulk of your character's in-world time, but when weapons come out your "Vigilante" identity should too.

-Seamless Guise (Ex): Situational, but it completely eliminates the need for the Disguise skill.
+Seamless Guise (Ex): Situational, but it mostly eliminates the need for the Disguise skill since you can generally make do with just your social and vigilante identities.

 Vigilante Specialization (Ex): Your choice of specialization determines how you fight more than any other decision within the class.
 Avengers are more of a straight-forward Fighter-like option, while Stalkers fight more like Rogues.